JinkoSolar's June 2 SNEC launch gave the market an easy headline and a more useful subtext.

 Methodology

 This article is based on JinkoSolar's 2026-06-02 SNEC launch note, JinkoSolar's AIDC module product page, and JinkoSolar's Q1 2026 results.
-It is framed through prior site work in china-solar-dominance, chinese-solar-brands-compared, buying-chinese-solar-panels, and chinese-solar-quality-myths.
+It is framed through prior site work in China Solar Dominance: Supply Chain Power, Profit Crisis, Chinese Solar Brands: LONGi vs Jinko vs Trina (2026), importing solar panels from China, and Chinese solar brands compared.